billyfryer/AL-HS-Basketball-Ratings/README.md

 https://billyfryer.github.io/AL-HS-Basketball-Ratings/

 Still a work in progress...

-Working on getting the data to update every day
+Something is wrong with my scraper.
+I'm missing games